 There are two paths to becoming a Hamilton Lugar School student: direct admission and standard admission.
-No matter which path is best for you, the first step is applying to attend Indiana University and selecting one of seven Hamilton Lugar School majors: Central Eurasian Studies, East Asian Languages & Cultures, East Asian Studies, International Studies, International Law & Institutions, and Near Eastern Languages and Cultures.
+No matter which path is best for you, the first step is applying to attend Indiana University and selecting one of seven Hamilton Lugar School majors: Central Eurasian Studies, Cybersecurity & Global Policy, East Asian Languages & Cultures, East Asian Studies, International Studies, International Law & Institutions, and Near Eastern Languages and Cultures.

 Your complete IU admission application—and all application materials—must be submitted by November 1 for maximum scholarship consideration.